Home

 Around 1897, Otto's parents, Christian and Katie Bauer, were living at 217 West Kinney Street in Newark.
 Christian was still working as a hatter when he became ill with kidney disease and died in St. Michael's Hospital on May 25, 1897, at the age of 62.
 He was buried in Woodland Cemetery.
 Katie was 67 at the time.
 She moved in with her sons, 39-year-old Otto and 26-year-old George, at 76 17th Avenue in Newark.
 In the 40 years that Katie had lived in America, she was unable to speak English, according to the 1900 Federal Census.
 In 1901, Katie had moved to 39 Blum Street in Newark, where she died on April 7, 1901 of heart disease.
 She was buried with Christian at Woodland Cemetery, although it appears that Christian was initially buried elsewhere until his remains were moved to be with Katie.

-Sometime between 1910 and 1916, Otto remarried, to Marie Weber.
-She is mentioned in his obituary as his surviving spouse when he died on June 12, 1916.
+Meanwhile, Otto was still living at the home at 76 17th Avenue in Newark.
+Living with him in 1915 was a 43-year-old widow named Marie Weber and her 22-year-old son Albert.
+Marie is mentioned in Otto's obituary as his surviving spouse when he died on June 12, 1916.
 Otto had been suffering from Angina Pectoris for over two years before he succumbed to the disease.
-He and Marie were living at 76 17th Avenue in Newark when he died at the age of 55.
-He is buried at Holy Cross Cemetery in North Arlington, NJ.
+He was 55 years old.
+He is buried at Holy Cross Cemetery in North Arlington, New Jersey.

 Gussie grew up to marry Henry W. Wassmer on November 20, 1910.
 Henry was born in Newark on February 9, 1888, the son of Jacob Wassmer and Mary Hein.
+Henry was three years younger than Gussie.
 The wedding took place at Gussie's home, 397 Bergen Street in Newark, where she lived with her aunt and uncle, Barbara and Louis Wolf.

-Thelma married John Rippel.
-John was born in Newark on November 8, 1908.
+Thelma married John Rippel, Jr. in Newark on June 9, 1939.
+John was born in Newark on November 8, 1908, the son of John Rippel Sr. and Anna Rizsak.
 He worked as a bottler at the Rheingold Brewery in Newark from 1943 to his retirement 30 years later in 1973.
 He was also a member of the Teamsters Local 843 in nearby Springfield.

 In that same year, Thelma started working as a cashier in the cafeteria of the Governor Livingston Regional High School in Berkeley Heights.
 She worked there for 15 years before retiring in 1980.
 On June 21, 1989, John died.
 Thelma died a year later, on October 5, 1990.
 They were buried with Gussie and Henry at Restland Memorial Park.